 Taukapu Rākau is completely in te reo Māori, generously translated by Te Taura Whiri o te Reo Māori—Māori Language Commission.
 Each pack also contains an English translation sheet.

-Like the original Tree Snap, the 52 Taukapu Rākau cards have been beautifully illustrated by artist Ezra Whittaker-Powley, and printed on Forest Steward Council Certified Paper.
+Like the original Tree Snap, the 52 Taukapu Rākau cards have been beautifully illustrated by artist Ezra Whittaker-Powley, and printed on Forest Steward Council (FSC) Certified Paper.